gmantas93/assignments/CV.md

 * Collection and restoration of old / retro objects
 * Reading literature
 * Exploit opportunities for traveling
-* Recreational sports especially gymnastics also previous experiences from fencing, football and archery teams
+* Recreational sports especially gymnastics and experience from fencing, football and archery teams